24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 UNESCO World Heritage Diocletian’s Palace is the heart and soul of Split!
 It’s an integral part of the old town where you will find Roman ruins, including arches and columns that you can now wander and dine amongst.

-Known as the ‘living museum’ Diocletians Palace is not only attractive to look at, but you can also shop, eat, drink and stay inside the palace and experience the exposed beams, tunnels and stone walls.
-It’s easy to get around; however, guided walking tours are available if you want to learn more!
+Known as the ‘living museum’ Diocletian’s Palace is not only attractive to look at, but you can also shop, eat, drink and stay inside the palace and experience the exposed beams, tunnels and stone walls.
+It’s easy to get around; however, you can book this top guided walking tour if you want to see more hidden gems and learn about the history – it’s worth it!

 2. CLIMB UP DOMNIUS CATHEDRAL